nivesh2/hankbook-series/Javascript/loop.md

 var student = ['Harry','Bill','Mark','Steve','Jhon'];
 ```

-below are 3 loops, but we prefer map and reduce
+Below are 3 loops, but we prefer map and reduce.
-i is defined in block scope.
-So, one cann't access them outside loop.
+variable i is defined in block scope.
+So, one can not access them outside loop.

 ```js
 for(let i = 0; i < student.length; i++){